scalameter/scalameter.github.com/home/download.md

 The latest ScalaMeter release is **ScalaMeter 0.17** for Scala 2.11, Scala 2.12 and Scala 2.13.

-In case this page was not updated, please consider checking the [Maven repositories too]().
+Please check the [Maven repositories too](https://mvnrepository.com/artifact/com.storm-enroute/scalameter), just in case this page was not updated.

 ## Maven repository